Dick Cooper: 2000s

 In 2006, Cooper once again become involved with the Cooper Brothers when the band reformed after twenty years of separation to release a "Best Of" CD under the EMI Pacemaker label.

 Dick left Artech Studios in 2007 when his first novel Jukebox, published by Rain Books, was released.

 Since then he has gone back to freelance writing, and written several episodes of Forensic Factor (EPI Productions) which airs on the Discovery Channel.

 2010s

 In February 2010, a new Cooper Brothers album entitled In From the Cold was released.
 The album features a number of guest artists including Blue Rodeo's Jim Cuddy, Delbert McClinton, and Chuck Leavell.

-In 2012 Jukebox was re-published by General Store Publishing.
+In 2012, Jukebox was re-published by General Store Publishing.
 That same year, Dick started teaching song writing and performance at Algonquin College in Ottawa in their Introduction to Music Industry Arts program.

-In June 2013, the Cooper Brothers released a new CD entitled "Southbound", produced by Colin Cripps (Blue Rodeo, Crash Vegas).
+In June 2013, the Cooper Brothers released a new CD entitled Southbound, produced by Colin Cripps (Blue Rodeo, Crash Vegas).
 The album features eleven Richard Cooper penned tracks.
 The Cooper Brothers released the album Radio Silence in 2017.

+Cooper co-wrote five songs on JW-Jones's High Temperature, which received 2017 best self–released CD AWARD - Blues Foundation's International Blues Challenge in Memphis.

+2020s

+Cooper continues with his songwriting and teaching.

+Co-wrote nine songs for Set the Record by HOROJO Trio, winner of the 2020 Memphis International Blues Challenge.
+Co-wrote/co-produced – Jeff Rogers album DREAM JOB for release October 2023.
+He co-wrote eight songs on the JW-Jones 2023 album Everything Now.

+Wrote and produced the album A Million Pieces by Sherri Harding (Instant Replay Music, 2023) which they recorded in Muscle Shoals, Alabama, with the Muscle Shoals Horns and the last remaining "Swamper", David Hood.